sanglech/ECommerceDemo/README.md

 ## Future Improvements

 - Add SQL DB for saving data so data isnt lost on close.
-- To avoid race conditions/concurrency issues when implementing database can use jpa and javax to implement the inserts as Transactional to make sure price history is update accordingly
+- To avoid race conditions/concurrency:
+  - With a SQLDB implemented leverage the jpa and javax libaries and implement the inserts as Transactional to make sure the price history is updated accordingly.
-- Also ideally, would like to switch codebase over to kotlin to make use of coroutines with JPA to make use of multithreading.
+  - Switch codebase over to kotlin and make use of coroutines for better concurrency handling/scaling.
 - Handle more various types of input from user instead of throwing error.
 (Ex. differnt date/time formats).

 ## Sample Queries